 Angiogenesis: The generation of blood vessels.

-Angiogenesis Inhibitors: Anti-angiogenesis treatment is the use of drugs or other substances to stop tumours from developing new blood vessels.
-Without a blood supply, cancer cannot multiply and spread.
+Angiogenesis inhibitors: Anti-angiogenesis treatment is the use of drugs or other substances to stop tumours from developing new blood vessels.
+Without a blood supply, cancer cells cannot multiply and spread.

 Anorexia: Loss of appetite for food.